marcelscr/word-puzzle/README.md

-# Welcome to Worldle of Warcraft!
+# Welcome to Wordle of Warcraft!

 This repository contains a wordle-like game based on World of Warcraft characters.